uncefact/spec-untp/website/docs/design-patterns/ChainOfCustody.md

 - `hashOfSource` is a hash of the original sustainability credential, in case of a audit.
 - `startDateTime` and `endDateTime` are the audit period mass balance was determined over.

-TODO:
-- Time period of mass balance observations?
-E.g. a rolling grain bunker system with definitive start or end.
-- Can the "evidence" mechanism hold references to the input DPP, DCC used in accessing mass balance?
+### Discoverable Evidence

+Specification will be outlined on the feasibility, and practicalities on data discoverability within a transparency graph to support different chain of custody models, without relying on a third party making an assessment.

-## Book and Claim
+## Book-and-Claim

-Due to nature of **Book and Claim** in that the sustainability credential is entirely decoupled from the physical goods, different challenges arise.
+Due to nature of **Book-and-Claim** in that the sustainability credential is entirely decoupled from the physical goods, different challenges arise.

-1. Credentials holders need a method to "book" quantities of certified goods that they certified to do.
+1. Credentials holders need a method to "book" quantities of certified goods that they eligible for.
 2. Credential holders need to be able to "transfer" these credits to buyers globally.
 3. Credential holders cannot "book" the same quantity multiple times, or "transfer" the same credit to multiple buyers.
 4. Buyers of these credits must be able to subsequently transfer to future buyers, without the original party who created the credential knowing.